 5) Use More Visuals/Graphics

-If you work with industries such as travel, fashion and food, photos can quickly turn the tables in your favor.
+If you work in industries such as travel, fashion and food, photos can quickly turn the tables in your favor.
 In addition, posting relevant quotes, memes, videos and infographics will keep your audience interested and entertained.
 Why is that?
 Well, according to a study conducted by Trend Reports, 65% – 85% of people describe themselves as visual learners.
 Because of this, social media posts that contain images or graphics are easier to digestible than text posts.
 With just a little thought, the creative imagery in your posts will tune-up your online reputation and increase your social media selling.

 6) Don’t Ignore Mobile